t0mm4rx/ft_services/ReadMe.md

 ### What are Docker and Kubernetes 🐳

 Docker is a software that allow users to run lightweight virtual machines.
 You can build Docker "containers" with a Dockerfile.
-A container is a single virtual machine, with its own memory space and storage.
+A container is a single lightweight virtual machine running an os, with its own memory space and storage.
 It is created on an image, which is a template with preconfigured software.
+A container differs from a virtual machine because it uses the same kernel as the host computer, whereas a virtual machine has its own kernel.
+Containers are faster and lighter.

 If you're running big apps that needs lot of containers/services, such as a database, web servers, monitoring tools, ftp, ssh..., you'll need a way to properly manage multiple Docker containers.
 It's not an easy task; you need to restart automatically crashed containers, to share data between them, to make sure some are fetchable from outside and some not...
 That's what Kubernetes does.